prysmaticlabs/documentation/website/docs/install/install-with-script.md

 ## Step 3: Generate secret

 You need two different pieces of software to run an Ethereum node: an **execution-layer client** and a **consensus-layer client**.
 Execution client software contains code that allows nodes to process transactions.
 Examples of execution client software include Nethermind, Besu, and Geth.
-Prysm is a consensus-layer client that, like other consensus-layer clients, contains code for both **beacon node** and **validator** responsibilities.
+Prysm is a consensus-layer client that contains code for both **beacon node** and **validator** responsibilities.

 Validators connect to beacon nodes, and beacon nodes connect to execution nodes: